 Snow plow drivers have faced criminal charges and civil lawsuits in Massachusetts.
 In 2016, a plow driver was charged with manslaughter in the death of a 60-year-old man he struck in Medford.
-The victim was an employee at the Whole Foods in Medford and was hit in the store’s parking lot.
-Police allege the plow driver had been smoking marijuana prior to the fatal crash.
+A year earlier, the victim left Bread & Circus Bakery – a Whole Foods Market company – and walked across the store’s parking lot.
+Police allege the plow driver had been smoking marijuana prior to backing up and running over the worker.

 Another tragedy came in February 2015, when a 21-year-old Fitchburg woman was killed in a snow plow accident as she walked home from a local Market Basket, where she worked.
 Her family filed a wrongful death lawsuit against the snow plow driver and his company, Einstein’s Inc., along with his insurance carrier, Plymouth Rock Assurance Corp.